Heads up: this article is only relevant for U.S. businesses.

 Before approving any expenditure on office maintenance and repairs, it’s a good idea to have your CPA or tax advisor determine whether it can be deducted as a “repair” or as an “improvement.”

-Did you start a new business or venture in 2016?
+Did you start a new business or venture in 2019?
 As long as your start-up expenses did not exceed $50,000, you can generally deduct $5,000 in business start-up costs during your first year of business.
-If you incurred over $50,000 in start-up costs, your available first year deductions will be lowered by the amount that you exceed $50,000.
+If you incurred over $50,000 in start-up costs, your available first-year deductions will be lowered by the amount that you exceed $50,000.
+For example, if you spent $52,500, you’d only be able to deduct $2,500.

 Alternatively, if you don’t have a specific business in mind and nothing comes of your research, you can’t deduct the costs you incurred during research or investigation.